-Compare Two Networks from Sequence Data Using Permutation Tests
+Compare Two Networks from Sequence Data using a Permutation Test

 Source:R/permutation.R